 Thanks for everything!
 Interning at FPC Montrose was a great experience!
 The opportunity to learn what it means to be a part of a community and to have applicable experience in youth ministry helped me to grow as a person and a leader.
 The people I lived, worked, and communed with were impactful and fun!
 I made great friends and meaningful connections with kids.
 Though I did not remain in youth ministry I developed skills and relationships that I will always value.
 All my best from Michigan. ~Tamara Pischke, Summer 2007 Intern

-In the summer of 2003 I came to FPC Montrose completely clueless about ministry.
-By the end of that summer I came to a clear understanding that God had not in fact messed up when he called me into ministry.
+In the summer of 2003, I came to FPC Montrose completely clueless about ministry.
+By the end of that summer, I came to a clear understanding that God had not in fact messed up when he called me into ministry.
 My summer in Montrose kindled my passion for Youth Ministry and started me on the road to where I am today.
 I can’t say enough about the wonderful congregation and students I had a chance to meet that summer.
-While I came to serve, I recognize now that my experience taught me far more about myself and who God was calling me to than I ever imagined. ~Rev. Brian Wallace, Associate Pastor for Youth and Outreach, Hampton Presbyterian Church
+While I came to serve, I recognize now that my experience taught me far more about myself and who God was calling me to than I ever imagined. ~Rev. Brian Wallace, Assoc.
+Pastor for Youth & Outreach, Hampton Pres.
+Church

 I was an intern in 1998 right out of high school.
 Looking back, I was unprepared for the challenges of that summer.
 It was the third year of the intern program at First Presbyterian Church, and while the previous years of the program had gone smoothly, we had some rough group dynamics within our internship team because of individuals who weren’t ready to be part of a team.
 While it wasn’t necessarily fun, that summer was a time of great spiritual growth for me.
 Based off the 15 years of successful intern summers since then, I feel the church learned from that summer to improve the intern program.
 In the midst of the struggles, I had great support from the church leaders and church congregation.
 I made great friendships with the other interns, and got to be part of meaningful ministry opportunities with the kids in Montrose.
 Not all ministry experiences are “homeruns,” sometimes you have to settle for a base hit now and then.
 The important thing is to always have an open mind.
 Coupled with the Word of God and prayer, you can grow and learn in any situation. ~Graham Trenda